Ys-OoO/I_TabUI/README.md

 # I_TabUI

-- 😎 A new tab for your own browser
+- 😎 A new tab for your own browser.